Mahesh-Pendem/MachineLearningLab/README.md

 ## **Class:** CSE-C3
 # 📊 Machine Learning Lab

-Welcome to the Machine Learning Lab repository!
+Welcome to the **Machine Learning Lab** repository!
 This repo contains all practical implementations and exercises done as part of our Machine Learning lab coursework.
-Each lab demonstrates key concepts in ML using Python and essential libraries like `pandas`, `numpy`, `matplotlib`, `scikit-learn`, and more.
+Each lab demonstrates key concepts in ML using **Python** and essential libraries like:

+- `pandas` for data manipulation
+- `numpy` for numerical operations
+- `matplotlib` and `seaborn` for data visualization
+- `scikit-learn` for machine learning algorithms
+-
 ## ✅ Lab Index

 | Week | Lab Topic                      | Description |